 Clinical Research at Pathfields

-Did you know that we take part in NHS research?
+Did you know that we take part in Clinical Research?

 Pathfields Medical Group is proud to be involved in clinical research studies within primary care.